ua-gist604b-s24/template-pandas-intro/README.md

 Follow the 03 - Lesson.ipynb tutorial and take a screenshot (`lesson3.png') showing your notebook at the last step.
 It should show a figure containing the graph showing all 4 states.

 #### Lesson 4
-Follow the 04 - Lesson.ipynb tutorial and take a screenshot (`lesson4.png') showing your notebook at the last step.
-It should show the last 5 records ot `df`.
+Follow the 04 - Lesson.ipynb tutorial and take a screenshot (`lesson4.png`) showing your notebook at the last step.
+It should show the last 5 records of `df`.

 #### Lesson 5
 Follow the 05 - Lesson.ipynb tutorial and take a screenshot (`lesson5.png') showing your notebook at the last step.
 Show the output of letterone without the index.